prakash-om/githubwebapp/README.md

   c) Can select single/multiple entires to delete the search history result

+Logout
-3) Once the usage is done, you can logout from the application
+a) Once the usage is done, you can logout from the application